 *Available functions may depend on specific hardware.

-In addition to simply recording footage, modern fleet management video cameras have the ability to interpret it on the fly.
-They use sensors and artificial intelligence (AI) solutions that can detect different events, both inside and outside the cabin, which can roughly be split into three categories. – Driving Behavior Analysis (DBA), Advanced Driver Assistance Systems (ADAS) and Driver Monitoring Systems (DMS).
+In addition to simply recording footage, modern fleet management video cameras have the ability to analyse it in real-time.
+They use sensors and artificial intelligence (AI) solutions that can detect various events, both inside and outside the cabin, which can roughly be split into three categories – Driving Behavior Analysis (DBA), Advanced Driver Assistance Systems (ADAS), and Driver Monitoring Systems (DMS).

-ADAS analyze the situation outside the vehicle to provide assists like lane departures or forward collision warnings.
-DBA checks sensor and GPS data to detect events such as harsh braking & cornering, while DMS use cabin-facing cameras to monitor unwelcome driver practices – smoking, using mobile phone, driving while tired, etc. Events can be configured to be received by both the driver and fleet manager.
-This data can be later used to analyse situations and educate drivers, or in real-time in order to avoid dangerous situations.
+ADAS analyse the situation outside the vehicle to provide assists like lane departures or forward collision warnings.
+DBA checks sensor and GPS data to detect events such as harsh braking & cornering, while DMS use cabin-facing cameras to monitor unwelcome driver practices – smoking, using a mobile phone, driving while tired, etc. Events can be configured to be received by both the driver and fleet manager.
+This data can be later used to analyse situations and educate drivers or provide feedback in real-time to avoid dangerous situations.

 The overall setup and number of cameras depends on the needs of the fleet.
-There is a variety of options, including frontal, cabin-facing, side and rear-view cameras, as well as trailer cameras.
-Some advanced solutions create a full 360-degree view around the vehicle to further increase safety.
+There are various options, including frontal, cabin-facing, side and rear-view cameras, as well as trailer cameras.
+You can cover a vehicle with multiple cameras to get a 360-degree view around it to further increase visibility.

 Video cameras can be used in any combination.
-Since most companies with fleets are interested in front and cabin cameras, some hardware manufacturers offer the so-called dual cams, where a front camera, cabin camera and a DVR are combined in a single unit.
+A common setup includes a single front-facing camera with a built-in DVR.
 For more complicated setups, a separate DVR will most likely be required to connect all cameras in a single network.

-This is the base that you need to know about video camera solutions for fleet management.
+This is the basic information you need to know about video camera solutions for fleet management.
 Now it’s time to focus on what advantages they can offer to your company!

 1. Get evidence in case of accident or theft